verilator/verilator/docs/guide/exe_verilator.rst

    Rarely needed.
 Enables or disables a specific optimizations, with the optimization selected based on the letter passed.
 A lowercase letter disables an optimization, an upper case letter enables it.
-This is intended for debugging use only; see the source code for version-dependent mappings of optimizations to -O letters.
+This option is deprecated and the various `-f<optimization>` arguments should be used instead.

 .. option:: -o <executable>